botbreeder/what-the-matrix-is/README.md

 What I have in mind is not like [X3D](https://en.wikipedia.org/wiki/X3D) for instance.
 It’s not meant to be rendered visually.
 Instead, it is a description of the situation, embedded in a 3D space, and moving as time passes.
 Take a dog for instance.
 From far away, it could be described as a box, labelled “dog”.
 If you get closer, you see that inside that bounding box there are 4 cylinders for legs, and maybe a line for the tail, and a sphere for the head.
 These basic shapes contain more precise (smaller) shapes, along with semantic descriptions of what they are, and what are their relations to their parents’ shapes.
 There can be several relations on the same nodes, like `is-part-of` relations, ...etc.
 But I don’t want to give the impression that it’s a single hierarchy, because it’s not.
 It’s a graph rather than a tree.

-A given node has a 3D shape, and is related to (located in) several other 3D shapes by relations.
+A given node has a 3D shape, and is related to (is located in/contains) several other 3D shapes by relations.
 A relation-type is identified primarily by a natural language sentence with holes.